-Committees: Governance Risk Management (Chair)
+Committees: Governance (Chair) Risk Management

-Ms. Wissmiller, 58, has served on the Board since July 2020, and serves on the Governance Committee and as Chair of the Risk Management Committee.
+Ms. Wissmiller, 59, has served on the Board since July 2020, and serves as Chair of the Governance Committee and on the Risk Management Committee.
 Ms. Wissmiller served in multiple C-suite positions for Rodan + Fields from 2014 to April 2019, including Chief Growth Officer and Chief Operating Officer of Global Field Sales and Operations.
 Prior to Rodan + Fields, Ms. Wissmiller was the CEO for Micro Analytical Systems.
 She previously served in various senior leadership roles with globally recognized companies, including PepsiCo, E & J Gallo Winery and Nabisco.
+Ms. Wissmiller holds a Bachelor's degree from the University of Portland, a Finance for Executives Certificate from the University of Chicago, and a Board Readiness Certificate from the Yale University School of Management.